apache/spark/docs/structured-streaming-programming-guide.md

 ![Handling Late Data](img/structured-streaming-late-data.png)

-Furthermore, since Spark 2.1, you can define a watermark on the event time, and specify the threshold on how late the date can be in terms of the event time.
-The engine will automatically track the event time and drop any state that is related to old windows that are not expected to receive older than (max event time seen - late threshold).
-This allows the engine to bound the size of the state that is needed for calculating windowed aggregates.
-For example, we can apply watermarking to the previous example as follows.
+However, to run this query for days, its necessary for the system to bound the amount of intermediate in-memory state it accumulates.
+This means the system needs to know when an old aggregate can be dropped from the in-memory state because there isnt going to be any more incoming late data for that aggregate.
+To enable this, in Spark 2.1, we have introduced *watermarking*, which let's the engine automatically track the current event time in the data and and attempt to clean up intermediate state accordingly.
+You can define the watermark of a query by specifying the event time column and the threshold on how late the data is expected be in terms of event time.
+The engine will maintain state for an aggregate of time T until (max event time seen by the engine - late threshold > T).
+In other words, late data within the threshold will be aggregated, but data later than the threshold will be dropped.
+Let's understand this with an example.
+We can easily define watermarking on the previous example using `withWatermark()` as shown below.

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">